haiwen/seafile-docs-ko/deploy/https_with_nginx.md

 ### ccnet conf

-Since you change from http to https, you need to modify the value of "SERVICE_URL" in <code>ccnet/ccnet.conf</code>:
+Since you change from http to https, you need to modify the value of "SERVICE_URL" in `ccnet/ccnet.conf`:
 ```bash
 SERVICE_URL = https://www.yourdomain.com
 ```

 ### seahub_settings.py

-At the end of the file, add a line:
+You need to add a line in seahub_settings.py to set the value of `FILE_SERVER_ROOT` (Or `HTTP_SERVER_ROOT` before version 3.1.0)

 ```python
 FILE_SERVER_ROOT = 'https://www.yourdomain.com/seafhttp'